Edited by Barney R. The file was run through Grammarly

 But then I saw her one Friday night at O’Kelly’s, a local bar.
 I was there with some of the guys from my office she was with one of her classmates.
 That night she had told me she was going to spend it at the library to research a paper.
 I thought she did not see me as she was too busy playing tonsil hockey with her date.

-After she started to wind down; I asked if I would be allowed to say something.
-I heard a gasp, and a quiet “Yes, I sorry for screaming.”
+After she started to wind down; I quietly asked if I would be allowed to say something.
+I heard a gasp, and a subdued and quiet “Yes, I sorry for screaming.”

 I started in on her; “OK, let me answer all of your questions.
 I was at O’Kelly’s three Fridays ago with guys from the office.
-Who was the guy whose face you were hiding with your lips.
-I did not know O’Kelly’s was a place to do research for a paper.
+Who was the guy whose face you were hiding with your lips?
+I did not know that O’Kelly’s bar was a place to do research for a paper.
 Unless the paper was about the effects of kissing in a public place.”

 I heard a sob and the line went dead.